 About the VAFA

-The main competition structure comprises seven senior sections of between 10 and 12 clubs per section with a vertical promotion and relegation system in place that rewards success and allows clubs to find their level.
+The main competition structure comprises seven senior men’s sections of between 10 and 12 teams per section with a vertical double promotion and relegation system in place that rewards success and allows clubs to find their level.
 Each club must also field a reserves side in their respective reserve section in order to be considered a senior club.

-There are also under age competitions – four at under 19 level and one for colts – plus three sections of thirds and a separate competition called the Club XVIII sections for the more social footballer.
+There are also senior women’s competitions, under age competitions – six at U19 level – plus three sections of thirds and a separate competition called the Club XVIII sections for the more social footballer.

-In total 72 clubs field close to 250 teams in 25 different sections over the course of the season.
-The home and away season runs from early April until late August with a three week finals series is staged for the best finishing sides in each section as they battle to win the premiership.
+In total, 74 clubs field more than 280 teams in 30 different sections over the course of the season.
+The home and away season runs from early April until late August with a three week finals series staged for the top-ranked teams in each section as they battle to win the premiership.